armilam/google-assistant-ruby/README.md

 ## Usage

 GoogleAssistant parses the request from the Google Assistant API and helps you build your response.
-It takes the `params` and `request` objects in Rails and Sinatra.
+It takes the `params` and `response` objects in Rails and Sinatra.

 ```rb
 assistant_response = GoogleAssistant.new(params, response).respond_to do |assistant|